Argentina Flag

 INDIVIDUAL TAXATION

-Persons residing for less than six months per year in Argentina are taxed only on Argentine-sourced income, but after that period they are taxed on their global income.
+Foreign nationals residing for less than six months per year in Argentina and who do not have any visa (permanent or temporary) are taxed only on Argentine-sourced income.
 Nonresidents do not enjoy the standard income tax deductions.
+Married individuals are assessed and taxed separately but income from property acquired during marriage is allocated to the husband, except in certain special cases.

 The tax laws establish very detailed rules on how tax is to be calculated.
 It is important to keep records.
 Penalties for failing to make tax returns or omitting tax income can be 50% to 100% of the tax obligation.

-Nonresidents’ income is subject to a withholding tax of 35%, calculated on presumed revenues, in a manner that varies depending on the type of income.
+Nonresidents´ income is subject to a withholding tax of 24.50%, calculated on presumed revenues, in a manner that varies depending on the type of income.

 The taxpayer may choose to be taxed on the actual net income.
 The actual expenses incurred which are necessary for obtaining the rental income, or preserving its source can be deducted.
 Expenditures are deductible only if they are properly supported by valid documents.
 The withholding tax is 35% of the amount thus established.